 Children and young people seen by the Early Years Team:

 Children and young people seen by the Hearing Impairment Team:

 What if my child is not attending a Hillingdon state school?

 Special schools in Hillingdon, along with several of the Special Resource Provisions (SRPs), directly employ their own speech and language therapist.

 For children and young people attending independent or out-of-borough schools without a Statement of Special Educational Need or an Education, Health and Care Plan, or for children being home schooled, we can offer a review every term in a clinic or health centre with a home and/or school programme of advice if parents want to access this service.

 Children or young people attending an out-of-borough school that have a Statement of Special Educational Need or an Education, Health and Care Plan from Hillingdon will have their speech and language therapy delivered in school by another provider.
 Parents and carers can contact the Special Educational Needs Department at the Local Authority to make sure that this is put in place.

-Contact details:Address: Central Referral and Messaging Service.
-Lines are open Monday - Friday (excluding bank holidays) 8.30am-4.30pm
+Contact details:Address: Children’s Integrated Therapy Service (CITS) Lines are open Monday to Friday (excluding bank holidays) 9am to 5pm

 Phone: 01895 488 200